Logo_100yearsAfnor_CMYK_White

 3. Finally, the ultimate challenge is to continue to satisfy the customer, no matter what, so that he or she becomes a promoter of the products or services, notably through the opinions left on platforms.
 At the end of the chain, the consumer-citizen is driven by experiences that guide his or her satisfaction, making it difficult to measure objectively.

 In order to integrate these 3 trends, quality must be clearly aligned with corporate strategy.
 To achieve this, quality must find, or rather rediscover, its transformative value.
-And this will require a solid quality culture , one in which the quality decision-maker is more coach than procedure-maker.
+This will require a solid quality culture , one in which the quality decision-maker is more a coach than a proceduralist.
 A culture in which skills are nurtured throughout the chain.
 Finally, the management and monitoring of customer satisfaction will be fundamental, through the identification and measurement of relevant indicators.

-As one of the quality decision-makers summed it up perfectly : "Quality must be the conductor of the company's performance, a toolbox at the service of the company and the ambitions of General Management.
+As one of the quality decision-makers summed up perfectly, "Quality must be the conductor of corporate performance, a toolbox at the service of the company and the ambitions of top management".

 Read more